Understanding the rules around breast and formula milk storage and shelf life

 Breast Milk

+Can be safely kept at room temperature for 4–6 hours.
 If in doubt or for babies in NICU or experiencing ill health, stick to 4 hours.

-If you are unsure of your fridge temperature, store for 3 days max.
-Always store in the coolest part of the fridge, i.e. close to the back, avoid the door compartments.
+Can be safely kept refrigerated (at 4°C or less) for 5–7 days.
+If unsure of your fridge temperature, store for 3 days max.
+Always store in the coolest part of the fridge (close to the back), avoiding the door.

--Can be safely frozen for up to 6 months.
+Can be safely frozen for up to 6 months.

--When thawing frozen breast milk you can thaw under warm water or slowly in the fridge.
+When thawing frozen breast milk, you can thaw under warm water or slowly in the fridge.
 Once thawed, use within 2 hours if kept at room temperature or within 24 hours in the fridge.
 Don’t refreeze thawed breast milk.

 Formula Milk

--Although not recommended, formula milk can be kept at room temperature for a maximum of 1-2 hours.
+Although not recommended, formula milk can be kept at room temperature for a maximum of 1–2 hours.

--It is not recommended to freeze formula feeds.
+It is not recommended to freeze formula feeds.

 Is it safe to combine breast and formula milk in one bottle?